Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Estimators and Plots for Gamma and Pareto Tail Detection

-Estimators for two functionals used to detect Gamma or Pareto distributions, as well as distributions exhibiting similar tail behavior, as introduced by Iwashita and Klar (2023) and Klar (2024) .
+Estimators for two functionals used to detect Gamma, Pareto or Lognormal distributions, as well as distributions exhibiting similar tail behavior, as introduced by Iwashita and Klar (2023) and Klar (2024) .
 One of these functionals, g, originally proposed by Asmussen and Lehtomaa (2017) , distinguishes between log-convex and log-concave tail behavior.
+Furthermore the characterization of the lognormal distribution is based on the work of Mosimann (1970) .
 The package also includes methods for visualizing these estimators and their associated confidence intervals across various threshold values.

-prabclus — by Christian Hennig, 9 months ago
+prabclus — by Christian Hennig, a year ago

 Functions for Clustering and Testing of Presence-Absence, Abundance and Multilocus Genetic Data